jacechua/brilliant/README.md

 # brilliant
-Challenges solved on brilliant.org - hosts questions on quantitative skills in math, science, and computer science.
+Challenges solved on brilliant.org which hosts questions on quantitative skills in math, science, and computer science.